Bruce Brammall, The West Australian, 4 June, 2018

 Have you made a big capital gain this year?
 Received a big bonus?
 Well, this rule will allow you to help your super directly and allow you to manage your tax at the same time and potentially reduce the tax you pay on the extra income you’ve received.

 If this isn’t clear to you … it’s important to get proper financial advice.

-If you’ve been tempted to take some gains and have done so, are you going to rebalance, take some profits, or cash out?
+If you are tempted to take some share market gains and have done so, are you going to rebalance, take some profits, or cash out?

 That call will depend on your personal circumstances.

 If you’ve made gains, should you be selling some dogs in your portfolio that have fleas, to reduce the capital gains from sales of other assets?

 If you’ve been watching international markets – particularly the US – and wondering why you’re not invested in them, should you take some time to consider how you’re going to get yourself that exposure (perhaps by exchange-traded funds, if direct trading is your thing)?

 And what about the usual end-of-year purchases for tax deductions?

 Little is going to beat a contribution to super, as per above, in my opinion.
 But many industries have tax-deductible expenses that can be claimed.